Juventus Stadium: Environmental compatibility

-All the concrete from the old Stadio delle Alpi demolition have been separated and reused for the new building; other materials left have been divided into types, to be recycled, resold or reused throughout the new stadium's construction.
+All the concrete from the old Stadio delle Alpi demolition has been separated and reused for the new building; other materials left have been divided into types, to be recycled, resold or reused throughout the new stadium's construction.
 The reinforced concrete used for the steps has been crushed down and reused as a supporting layer of the soil, with almost 40000 m3 of concrete put towards the construction of the new stadium's foundations.
 Around 6,000 tons of steel, aluminium and copper were recovered, the re-use of which provided savings of more than one million euros.
 The implementation of this sustainable construction policy has ensured a global savings of approximately €2.3 million.

 Naming rights

 Juventus signed an agreement with Sportfive Italia which gave the company "exclusive naming and partial promotional and sponsorship rights for the new stadium".
 In the agreement, Sportfive was given the rights to the name of the stadium from 2011 to 2023 for €75 million and to market the sky boxes and VIP seats.

-Since 1 July 2017, the Juventus Stadium is known commercially as the Allianz Stadium of Turin until 30 June 2030.
+Since 1 July 2017, the Juventus Stadium is known commercially as the Allianz Stadium (in Turin) until 30 June 2030.

 Inauguration

-The opening ceremony of the stadium was held on 8 September 2011, with a friendly match against Notts County, chosen as Juventus' black and white stripes were inspired by County's jersey colours.
+One of the first sporting structures, as well as the first football ground, to be built in post-modern stile in the country, the opening ceremony of the stadium was held on 8 September 2011, with a friendly match against Notts County, chosen as Juventus' black and white stripes were inspired by County's jersey colours.
 The game ended 1–1 with goals from Luca Toni and Lee Hughes in the second half.
 In return, Notts County extended an invitation to Juventus for a return match at Meadow Lane in 2012 to celebrate County's 150th anniversary.